lbryio/lbry.com/content/news/52-day-in-shoes-venezuelan.md

 **Don't think out loud**

 Maybe you feel like expressing yourself about the situation that you are living in, but hey!
-Don't do it on social networks, because the police might go to your home and take you to jail just because you are talking bad of the government or telling the truth.
+Don't do it on social networks, because the police might go to your home and take you to jail just because you are talking bad about the government or telling the truth.

 **Study.
 But not for you, for them**